eonx-com/easy-monorepo/packages/EasyBugsnag/docs/install.md

 ### Configuration

-The minimum configuration required is your Bugsnag Notifier API key.
+The minimum configuration required is your Bugsnag Integration API key.
 See [Configuration](config.md) for more information about configuration options.

 ## Laravel